- Learning Centre

 - in a proceeding pertaining to an offence prosecutable either as an indictable offence or a summary conviction offence, where the Crown elects or is deemed to have elected to proceed by summary conviction procedure;

-- in a proceeding pertaining to an indictable offence in respect of which a Provincial Court judge would have absolute jurisdiction if the accused were an adult;
+- in a proceeding pertaining to an indictable offence in respect of which a Justice of the Alberta Court of Justice would have absolute jurisdiction if the accused were an adult;

 - in a proceeding pertaining to any other kind of indictable offence, if it relates to any of the following: